TrustedFirmware-M/tf-m-extras/docs/partitions/partitions.rst

 ***********
 Description
 ***********
-ADAC partition for authenticated debug and access control for RSS platform.
+ADAC partition for authenticated debug and access control for RSE platform.

 ***********
 Maintainers